serpent-os/serpentos.com/docs/blog/posts/end-of-feb-update.md

     [:material-help-circle-outline: Triggers documentation](https://docs.serpentos.com/docs/category/triggers)

-Note that right now triggers are reexecuted for each transaction, and no caching support is yet in place.
+Note that right now triggers are re-executed for each transaction, and no caching support is yet in place.
 With that said, they're still very fast and we plan to add a store based cache to prevent unnecessary execution.
 One of the greatest benefits of our triggers is ensuring these actions run within the right context under a `namespace`, or container.